jaysonph/TD-A2C/README.md

 # TD-based Advantage Actor Critic
 Advantage Actor Critic (A2C) algorithm is a widely used algorithm in reinforcement learning.
 Conventionally, the vanilla A2C is always implemented in Monte Carlo setting.
-In this repository, off-policy A2C in Temporal Difference setting is implemented to solve the Cartpole problem.
+In this repository, an off-policy A2C trained under Temporal Difference setting is implemented to solve the Cartpole problem.

 ## Highlighted features
 ### Replay buffer